shariq-13/DBT-Netflix/README.md

 - [ ] Add CI (GitHub Actions) to run `dbt build` on every pull request
 - [ ] Expose the marts through a BI dashboard (e.g., Tableau, Looker, Streamlit)

-## License

-This project is licensed under the MIT License — see the `LICENSE` file for details.

----

 <p align="center">
   <sub>Built with Terraform · AWS S3 · Snowflake · dbt</sub>
 </p>